Mbed-TLS/mbedtls/docs/architecture/tls13-experimental.md

     (https://github.com/ARMmbed/mbedtls/pull/4882#discussion_r701704527) from
-    happening again, use always a local variable named `p` for the reading pointer in functions parsing TLS 1.3 data, and for the writing pointer in functions writing data into an output buffer.
+    happening again, use always a local variable named `p` for the reading pointer in functions parsing TLS 1.3 data, and for the writing pointer in functions writing data into an output buffer and only that variable.
 The name `p` has been chosen as it was already widely used in TLS code.

   - When an TLS 1.3 structure is written or read by a function or as part of a function, provide as documentation the definition of the structure as